George Boardman: Trump can’t handle the truth when it comes to citizenship question

 “If judicial review is to be more than an empty ritual, it must demand something better than the explanation offered for the action taken in this case,” Chief Justice John Roberts wrote in voting with the majority to reject the administration’s attempt to get the question on the census.

-The evidence that has emerged on Ross’s decision-making process “tells a story that does not match the explanation the secretary gave,” Roberts wrote.
+The evidence that has emerged on Ross’ decision-making process “tells a story that does not match the explanation the secretary gave,” Roberts wrote.
 That reason “seems to have been contrived,” he added.

 That’s a polite way of saying Ross lied.